 Introduction to the Assignments

-The practical assignments are split into Mandatory Assignments (1 - 4) and Extra Assignments (4+ and above).
+The practical assignments are split into Mandatory Assignments (1 - 2) and Extra Assignments (3-a, 3-b and above).
 Passing the mandatory assignments is a requirement for passing the course but also rewarded with 500 points.
-The extra assignments are fully optional, but add up to a total of 4,150 points!!
+The extra assignments are fully optional, but add up to maximum of 4,150 points!!

 Framework